benjamin-abebe-02/ICD2O-Unit-3-04-PHP-benjamin-abebe-02/README.md

 ```console
   php -S 0.0.0.0:8000
 ```
-- you CAN NOT save this to GitHub Pages, since it needs a server in the back end to run it
+- you CAN NOT save this to GitHub Pages, since it needs a server in the backend to run it
   - you will need to save it to the Class Server